-4 Year Delivery Program 1 Year Operational Plan 20/21 Officer -1 0 +1 Comments: (Business Manager to provide short precis.)
+4 Year Delivery Program 1 Year Operational Plan Office 20/21 cer • 1 0 Comments: (Business Manager to provide short precis.)
 DP1.1) Maintain strong relationships with all levels of Government and proactively seek involvement in decision making impacting our Shire and the New England Northwest Region.
 Collaboration between entities: State/Fed Gov, Joint Organisation, MOU's: A - Chief Executive Influence and engender support from Federal and State Governments, Joint Organisations and ROCs in relation to grants funding, advocacy and ongoing maintenance and improvement to social, economic and environmental fabric of the community.
-C:CE +1 Council was successful in the recent grant application for circa \$2.7 million dollars from the Federal Government (5 June 2020) to provide 25% funding of the new Water Filtration Plant.
+B:CE C:CE D:EA&N Council was successful in the recent grant application for circa \$2.7 million dollars from the Federal Government (5 June 2020) to provide 25% funding of the new Water Filtration Plant.
 Council was successful in the Fixing Local Roads (State) grant application (Tooloom Road) for \$3,996,000 in June 2020.
 This work is nearing completion and a more recent announcement under Fixing Local Roads Round 2, has Council successful in securing \$3,359,880 for Kildare Road (Tenterfield Tourist Route 9) Sealing.
 Council was successful in the Black Spot grant funding application for \$788,000 (fed) towards sealing an unsealed section of Mt Lindsey Road.
 Council continues to advocate for funding through the plethora of grants now being offered to assist drought, bushfires and COVID-19 recovery efforts.
 All applications align to the 4 Year Delivery Plan and/or are determined by the Elected Body.
 Council has been strongly and very actively advocating in every theatre possible, to be granted funds to finish sealing the Mount Lindesay Road.
 Staff have taken various calls from different government agencies, so there is no doubt that questions are being asked at both a State and Federal level.
+Representations have been made to the Minister for Water, Property and Housing with regard to the Urbenville Water Scheme.
+Funding is being sought for a new off-stream storage facility and ground water source assessment.